Skip to cookie consent Skip to main content

 • Immunocompromised patients.
 These include cancer patients who are actively receiving treatment, organ transplant recipients who are taking medications to suppress their immune system, people with HIV and people who take high-dose corticosteroids like prednisone or other medications to suppress their immune response.

-Serious complications are rare but can include:
+Serious side effects and complications are rare, but include:

 • Bleeding